Overview of Damages and Accounting Basics

 Finally, there are other more sophisticated statistical tools that can also be used to improve the reliability of damages calculations.
 Many of these have yet to gain traction with decision makers and experts.
 However, with low-cost add-ins increasingly available for spreadsheets, the humble laptop has a powerful means of crunching vast amounts of data in stochastic approaches that attempt to model more accurately the effects of uncertainty.
 One can expect to see more use of stochastic approaches like the Monte Carlo method in damages.

-Damages calculations are rooted in a claimant’s financial accounts, and the accounting principles on which these are based need to be understood in order to arrive at a reliable quantification of loss.
-The basic approach to calculating damages is to compare the claimant’s actual position with the position it would have been in but for the intervening event causing the loss; this requires an analysis of revenue, gross profit margin, variable and fixed costs and projections of the future.
+Damages calculations are rooted in a claimant’s financial accounts, and the accounting principles on which these are based need to be understood to arrive at a reliable quantification of loss.
+The basic approach to calculating damages is to compare the claimant’s actual position with the position it would have been in but for the intervening event causing the loss; this requires an analysis of revenue, gross profit margin, variable and fixed costs, and projections of the future.
 Where a claimant has lost all its business, such as in an expropriation, the normal method of valuation is the fair market value of the business immediately before the expropriation, which is normally calculated using the income, market or assets approaches.

 Not all companies prepare their accounts in accordance with IFRS.
 For example, US companies normally prepare their accounts in accordance with US GAAP, and smaller UK companies may use UK GAAP.
 There are differences in how certain transactions have to be recorded between these different accounting standards – and these differences may have a material effect on the financial statements.